THEA - Theatre

 THEA 272.
 Stage Management (3).

 Introduction to the practice of stage management.
 Studies basic functions and aspects of stage management in preproduction, rehearsal and performance phases.
 Focuses on communication strategies, specific skills, practical exercises and applied problem-solving techniques in stage management with emphasis on organization, documentation and dissemination of information.
-Prerequisite(s): THEA 244, and sophomore standing or instructor’s consent.
+Prerequisite(s): sophomore standing or instructor's consent.

 THEA 280.
 Inclusion in Performing Arts (1).